dharanikumarp/slassignment/README.md

 - [x] Alex should be presented with multiple livestreams to choose from on the home page.
 These are sourced from YT live api and selected/sorted based on logic you define
   * In my first design I restricted the live broadcasts to a closed subscription model, whereby only registered users of SV broadcasts will be listed.
 So Bob's live broadcast won't be shown in the list.
 This also means that Natalie should be a registered user of SV and both Alex, Kevin should have subscribed to Natalie's channel.
   * What if Natalie (our active streamer) is sick?
 Then users visiting SV will be disappointed and will turn away.
 So in order to increase the DAU (daily average users), I added a feature flag to list public streams as well.
-  * For now the public broadcasts are searched with term "fortnite" (my kids favourite) and limited to 12 live streams.
+  * For now the public broadcasts are searched with term "fortnite" and limited to 12 live streams.
   * Check out [SHOW_PUBLIC_BROADCASTS](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/UrlsAndConstants.java) and [LiveSteamUtil](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/LiveStreamsUtil.java)
+  * The first set of videos in the broadcast list would always be from the registered users of SV app, followed by public streams.

 - [x] Alex should be able to click on a livestream to watch it.
   * Check out [Streams](https://github.com/dharanikumarp/slassignment/tree/master/streamviewer-client/src/Streams) and [Stream](https://github.com/dharanikumarp/slassignment/tree/master/streamviewer-client/src/Stream) react components.
 The Stream component further compose video player, chat and statistics.